minigb/fundamentals-of-computer-music-ctp431-2025/hw2/README.md

 ## Step #1: Make your own rhythm track (30pts)
-Modify the parameters of sound synthesis units in the <a href="https://github.com/juhannam/ctp431-2024/blob/main/python/04.%20Drum%20Machine.ipynb"> drum machine notebook </a>
+Modify the parameters of sound synthesis units in the <a href="https://github.com/juhannam/ctp431-2025/blob/main/python/04.%20Drum%20Machine.ipynb"> 04.
+Drum Machine.ipynb </a>
 - Timbre of kick snare, and hi-hat: amp envelope, lowpass filter
 - Pattern of rhythm sequeces
 - Tempo